Endangered animals you might see in Croatia

-The list of all protected animal species in Croatia is quite long, so we picked some of the most vulnerable animals from the list to share with you.
-Most of these animals cannot be hunted as they are strictly protected wild animals, but some like the sea urchin require a license for fishing.
+The list of all protected animal species in Croatia is quite long, so we picked some of the most vulnerable animals to share with you.
+Most of these animals cannot be hunted as they are strictly protected wild animals, but some, like the sea urchin, require a license for fishing.

-If you run into any of these animals, gaze but please do not touch.
+If you run into any of these animals, gaze, but please do not touch them.

 - Sjeverni kit (Balaenoptera physalus)